-This is a bundle of three indicators that help analyze NYSE TICK charts ($TICK) - Extreme Tick Alerts, Tick Divergence, and Cumulative Tick indicators.
+This is a bundle of three indicators that analyze the NYSE TICK index ($TICK), including Tick Divergences, Extreme Tick Alerts, and Cumulative Tick indicators.

-The Cumulative Tick indicator sums the ticks throughout the day to remove the "noise" in the ticks and give you a clearer picture of what the ticks are doing.
-This indicator can be used to determine the trend in the ticks or to filter the direction of trades to take.
+The Cumulative Tick indicator sums the ticks throughout the day to remove the "noise" and give you a clearer picture of what the ticks are doing.
+This indicator can be used to determine the overall trend in the ticks or to filter the direction of trades to take.

-All three indicators can also be used for other market internals ($TIKI, $TIKND, $TICK/Q, etc.).
-These indicators work with stocks and stock indices on intraday timeframes.
+All three indicators can also be used with other market internals as well ($TIKI, $TIKND, $TICK/Q, etc.).
+These indicators work with stocks and stock indices on intraday time-based charts.